THE CAST

 Peter Rogan

 After losing his role as CEO of St. Anthony’s Hospital in Crown Point, Indiana, Peter worked as a consultant to Edgewater Hospital.
 With the hospital struggling financially, Peter struck a deal with the hospital board to purchase it in 1989.
 He paid just $1 million and became CEO.
 Under his ownership, the hospital made a miraculous turnaround.
 Just five years later, Peter sold the hospital for $31 million and somehow remained CEO.
-Throughout the mid-’90s, Peter continued to run the hospital and profited millions thanks to lucrative management contracts that his company had with Edgewater.
+Throughout the mid-’90s, Peter continued to run the hospital and profited millions thanks to lucrative management contracts that his company entered with the hospital.
 With numerous investigations swirling in the Spring of 2001, Edgewater’s Board of Directors finally ousted Peter.
-The US Government later sued him and a judge ordered Peter to pay $64 million in damages.
-But Peter fired his attorneys and fled the country just days afterwards.
+The US Government later sued him and Peter was ordered to pay $64 million in damages.
+Instead, Peter fired his attorneys and fled the country just days afterwards.
 In a separate verdict, he also was ordered to pay $124 million to the hospital’s creditor.
-Peter currently lives in an Indianapolis suburb and did not respond to our requests to participate in If the Walls Could Talk Podcast.
+Peter currently lives in a suburb of Indianapolis and did not respond to our requests to participate in If the Walls Could Talk Podcast.

 Roger Ehmen

 Roger joined Edgewater Hospital in 1977 and continued working there until his indictment in 2001.
-Peter Rogan promoted Roger to Vice President and, among other things, he was in charge of maintaining and increasing the hospital’s patient admissions.
-Roger was a well-liked figure at Edgewater Hospital, but later was charged with running a kickback-for-patients scheme.
-Roger plead guilty and spent a handful of years in prison.
-Many suspect that Roger was paid to take the fall for Peter Rogan.
-Roger is the only member of the fraud scheme who participated in If the Walls Could Talk Podcast.
+Described as “friendly”, “likable” and “an all-around good guy”, Roger later was promoted to Vice President.
+Among other things, Roger was in charge of maintaining and increasing the hospital’s patient admissions.
+He ultimately was charged with running a kickback-for-patients scheme and spent a handful of years in prison.
+Many believe Roger was paid to take the fall for Peter Rogan.

 Dr. Andrew Cubria

-As a child, the Cuban-born Dr. Andrew Cubria fled to the United States as part of “Operation Peter Pan“.
-Andrew and his family then moved to Chicago and he grew up steps from Edgewater Hospital.
+The Cuban-born Andrew Cubria fled to the United States at the age of 10 as part of “Operation Peter Pan“.
+Andrew moved to Chicago and grew up steps from Edgewater Hospital.
 Andrew said it was his dream to one day become a doctor and work at Edgewater.
-Andrew ultimately fulfilled that dream and became one of the youngest board-certified Cardiologists in Illinois.
+He ultimately fulfilled that dream and became one of the youngest board-certified Cardiologists in Illinois.
 He joined Edgewater Hospital’s medical staff in 1979 and remained there until he lost his medical license in 2001.
 His cardiac cath lab became the focal point of the FBI’s investigation.
 It was that lab where Dr. Cubria performed hundreds of unnecessary invasive procedures on his patients.
 The Coalition Against Insurance Fraud even named Dr. Cubria to their 2002 Hall of Shame.
-After losing his medical license, Dr. Cubria eventually pled guilty, was fined millions of dollars and went to prison.
+After losing his medical license, Dr. Cubria eventually went to prison.
 In 2012, Dr. Andrew Cubria died of cancer and is buried just steps from Dr. Mazel in Rosehill Cemetery.

 Dr. Rogelio Maynulet

-Dr. Rogelio also came from Cuba and joined Edgewater Hospital in 1971.
+Dr. Rogelio Maynulet joined Edgewater Hospital in 1971.
 He rose to Chief of the Medical Staff and continued to work at Edgewater Hospital until it suddenly closed in 2001.
-He then practiced medicine at Illinois Masonic and Grant Hospital before the stress of Edgewater’s closure took its tole.
-He later retired to Spain where he still lives today.
+Dr. Maynulet practiced medicine at Illinois Masonic and Grant Hospital before the stress of Edgewater’s closure took its toll.
+He eventually retired to Spain where he lives today.
 He is featured prominently in If the Walls Could Talk Podcast.

 Dr. Monty McClellan

-The embattled doctor was the focus of a separate hospital fraud investigation at Doctor’s Hospital in Chicago.
-In a plea deal with prosecutors, McClellan spent most of 1997 working with the feds.
+The embattled doctor was the focus of a hospital fraud investigation at Doctor’s Hospital in Chicago.
+In a plea deal with prosecutors, Dr. McClellan spent most of 1997 working with the feds.
 He posed as an active participant in Edgewater Hospital’s fraud scheme and referred patients to the hospital — those patients were actually retired FBI agents.
-In doing so, he secretly recorded conversations with many players in the Edgewater scheme.
-He later was sentenced to 2 years in prison for his role in the fraud scheme at Doctor’s Hospital.
+In doing so, he secretly recorded conversations with several players in the Edgewater scheme.
+Dr. McClellan received a 2 year prison sentence for his role in the fraud scheme at Doctor’s Hospital.
 McClellan died in 2017.

 Dr. Sheshigiri Rao Vavilikolanu (Dr. Rao)